LOLsW/DJIMavic3Mapping/README.md

 3. Run the Python script and follow its instructions:
    1. Drag & Drop the KML file (if you’re not using the Android script, in that case the script will automatically use the latest .kml file in the Downloads directory)
    2. Choose if the drone has to hover for each waypoint (**IT DOES NOT WORK PROPERLY YET**, more info at the "**WORKAROUND TO HOVER AND TAKE PICTURE** paragraph) (You can always change this behavior later in the DJI Fly App)
+   3. Choose if the script has to filter waypoints based on distance:
+      1. Choose minimum distance (in meters) between two **SUCCESSIVE** waypoints
+      2. Choose the Earth model that suits your geographic region best (or leave it at default)
-   3. Copy the generated KMZ file to the last created folder in **“/storage/emulated/0/Android/data/dji.go.v5/files/waypoint/”** on Android or **“FILES/DJI File/wayline_mission/”** on IOS (I tried automating the Android script to copy and rename the file, but since Android 10, apps can’t access the Android/data folder anymore)
+   4. Copy the generated KMZ file to the last created folder in **“/storage/emulated/0/Android/data/dji.go.v5/files/waypoint/”** on Android or **“FILES/DJI File/wayline_mission/”** on IOS (I tried automating the Android script to copy and rename the file, but since Android 10, apps can’t access the Android/data folder anymore)
-   4. Delete the previous KMZ file in the folder
+   5. Delete the previous KMZ file in the folder
-   5. Copy the folder name
+   6. Copy the folder name
-   6. Rename the new KMZ file to the folder name (maintain the “.kmz” file extension)
+   7. Rename the new KMZ file to the folder name (maintain the “.kmz” file extension)
 4. Restart **DJI Fly**
 5. Select the last mission (the dummy mission) (The thumbnail is not updated yet)
 6. Set the correct **Speed** (the same as **Hover Speed** in QGroundControl)